-The Title IX coordinator will assist faculty and staff to provide:
+The Title IX coordinator will assist faculty and staff, including collaborating with campus security and other departments to provide:

 - 1. Referral to the Employee Assistant Program. - 2.
 Escort services on campus. - 3.
 Assistance in petitioning for a protection order.
 DCB honors orders of protection, no-contact orders, restraining orders, or similar orders issued by a criminal, civil, or tribal court. - 4.
 An on-campus investigation and, if appropriate, initiate disciplinary/dismissal procedures. - 5.
 Other referrals as necessary.